 When applying for a visa it is important that your application is correct and you provide all of the documents for your application to avoid having your visa application being refused.

-1) Your passport, which must be valid at the time of your application.
-If you still have other passports that you used to travel to/from the UK.
+1) Your passport, which must be valid at the time of your application, as well as other passports that you used to travel to/from the UK.

 2) Your BRP card (if you have one).